FeruYasu/GoBarber/README.md

 ## Project

-GoBarber is a Barber application that allows customers to schedule a appointment on Android or IOS, built in Typescript with [Node.js](https://nodejs.org/), [ReactJS](https://github.com/facebook/create-react-app) and [React Native](https://reactnative.dev/) .
+GoBarber is a Barber application that allows customers to schedule an appointment on Android or IOS, built in Typescript with [Node.js](https://nodejs.org/), [ReactJS](https://github.com/facebook/create-react-app) and [React Native](https://reactnative.dev/) .

 Technologies used in this project: